enogrob/ChromeApps_Elixir/README.md

 * And then check `Developer Mode`.

-* Press `Load unpacked extension...` load each App selecting its corresponding diretory e.g. `Elixir-Blog`.
+* Press `Load unpacked extension...` load each App selecting its corresponding directory inside `ChromeApps_Elixir` e.g. `Elixir-Blog`.

 * After load all the `Chrome Apps` for Elixir, Chrome will look like the screenshot below: